JojiiOfficial/ResourceDist/README.md

 GET /hash/{resource}/{filename} returns the blake3 hash of the given file <br>
 GET /file/{resource}/{filename} returns the files content
 <br><br>
-Additionally a bearer token has is required for protected resources
+Additionally a bearer token is required for protected resources